ensanmartin/godot-2d-dithering/README.md

 # 2D dithering shaders for Godot 4
 ## Introduction
-This is a small collection of ordered dithering 2D shaders for Godot 4, based on [Surma's article on Ditherpunk](https://surma.dev/things/ditherpunk/).
+A small collection of ordered dithering 2D shaders for Godot 4, based on [Surma's article on Ditherpunk](https://surma.dev/things/ditherpunk/).
 Two-colored palettes are supported.

 ## Demos
 Bayer Level 0 (Inverted)             |  Bayer Level 0 (Normal)             |  Bayer Level 0 (No sRGB to RGB conversion)